-Recognized by CNBC as “one of the best-known celebrity artists in the world,” Joe Petruccio has a unique ability to capture the essence of an individual like no other artist today.
+Recognized by CNBC as “one of the best-known celebrity artists in the world,” Joe Petruccio, a classically trained artist, has a unique ability to capture the essence of an individual like no other artist today.
 By combining his drawing and painting skills, he has created a fascinating and compelling style all his own and has brought the art of portraits to an entirely new level.
 Perhaps it is Joe’s love of pop culture that has enabled him to capture rock icons, sports heroes and stars of the silver screen so brilliantly, or maybe it’s simply his keen eye and sense of perspective.
 Ask Joe where the power comes from in his images, and he’ll tell you, “I want to give the viewer of my work the best seat in the house.”

 A KID FROM BROOKLYN to CELEBRITY ARTIST

 1958 - Born in Brooklyn, NY, and ever since he can remember, Joe just wanted to draw and paint.

 1972 - Became friends with famed entertainment and sports artists/cartoonists Bruce Stark and Bill Gallo.

 1974 - Made a random phone call to artist LeRoy Neiman which resulted in a face-to-face visit and eventually an apprenticeship and a life-long friendship.

 1980 - Graduated from the School of Visual Arts, Manhattan, New York.